 By Chiara Spagnoli Gabardi

 Ecological Art or “Eco Art” is a contemporary form of environmental art created by artists who are concerned about local and global environmental situations.
-With climate change becoming a serious concern, the field is growing rapidly with hundreds of artists working around the world, and with many female artists participating in the movement in particular.
+With climate change and pollution becoming increasingly serious concerns, the field is growing rapidly, with hundreds of artists working around the world to make a statement that they hope will strike the consciousnesses of us all.

 Here, I’ve picked what I think are the top 10 Eco Friendly Artists in the world right now, rated for their important messages, their diverse media and of course, their outstanding talent.

 Born in Milan, Italy, Bettina Werner is the world-renowned “Queen of Salt”–she is the first artist to exclusively utilise salt as an artistic medium.
 For her, salt represents knowledge and wisdom, and has a long history and intimate necessity in human life.
 It’s the “Fifth element” for its importance to life on Earth.

 Salt was once more valuable than gold, and has even functioned as currency making a mainstay of trade all over the world, plus it has the essence of cleansing and healing.

 Bettina’s rise to eco-artdom began in the 1990’s, when she was discovered at the age of 25 by the Marisa del Re Gallery in America, one of the most world’s most prestigious art galleries.
 She currently resides between the Hamptons and the Financial District of New York City, where she is contributing to a new beginning with the cathartic power of her one of a kind salt artworks.

 Werner’s striking salt crystal artworks are vivid reflections that chronicle her incredible journey, as she harnesses the beauty of nature through Sicilian salt to create unique visual commentaries on life, love, and spirituality.